Brandon Butler: Techniques for hunting Western antelope

 On my knees behind the decoy, with McPherson behind me, I drew my bow.
 The big boy was in a rage.
 He had to have been able to see McPherson and I, but he must have been so focused on running off the satellite buck he didn’t pay any attention to the two blobs behind the decoy.
 He just kept coming and coming.
 Finally, at about fifteen yards, I released my arrow, killing my first antelope buck.

 As anyone who’s ever released an arrow on an animal knows, the rush is intense.
-But to be on the ground, with an enraged buck charging at you, behind no cover besides a fabric decoy, is exhilarating beyond belief.
+But to be on the ground, with an enraged buck charging at you, behind no cover other than a fabric decoy, is exhilarating beyond belief.

 See you down the trail …